artemy-bakulin/ipage/README.md

 Each time iPAGE runs it creates a temporary folder (tmp_ipage, though, its name can be overwritten).
 It contains information which can be used in later session and save time.
-Consider deleting it only if it is overloaded.
+Consider keeping it.

+**The output**

 The output consists of two files:

-1)The list of significant pathways with CMI and z-score.
+1)The table of significant pathways with CMI and z-score.

 2)The heatmap with top hits.